Stanford-Online/vpc-query/README.md

 -----

 1. **SSH Key**.
 You need an ssh key on the gateway to access anything in the VPC.
-Generate an ssh key (or use an exsisting one) and send us the **public half** of your key -- we definintely don't want to see the public half.
+Generate an ssh key (or use an existing one) and send us the **public half** of your key -- we definitely don't want to see the private half.
 Since this is a public key, you can send to in a regular email, as an attachment or just copy/paste.
    Send to <openedx-courseops@lists.stanford.edu> and we can install to our SSH gateway pretty quickly.